 MaineDOT may use any of 3 procedures to handle wrought portion right of way on a project.
-The preferred procedure is designed to set a pay line that is inside the actual limit of the wrought portion.
-By creating a pay line inside the actual wrought portion limit, the rights of property owners to compensation are fully protected.
-This process is suggested when additional acquisitions will be necessary beyond the wrought portion limits for the majority of the project length.
 Under any procedure one must research the right of way to determine that there is no record layout or that the record layout has no stated width.